codesect/guides/git/git-essentials.md

 git checkout -b <your new branch name>
 ```

-Tip: Don't forget to add a descriptive name to your new branch.
+> Tip: Don't forget to add a descriptive name to your new branch.
+For example, if you're working on a new hero section, you can name it `feature/hero-section`, or if you're fixing links on the header, your new branch name can be `fix/header-nav`.

 <p align="center">
   <img src="images/git-checkout-b.gif?raw=true" alt="" />